The Biggest Enterprise Architecture Trends in 2023

 Benefits of Seeing the Social Technical Picture

-The workflow map shows how people interact.
-This overview can help adjust and optimize the best workflows while identifying areas that create bottlenecks or problems.
+A workflow map shows how people interact.
+This overview can help adjust and optimize key workflows while identifying areas that create bottlenecks or problems.
 As problems are alleviated, it’s possible to deliver successful and continuous change.

 Most Enterprise Architects endlessly tweak their systems to improve change delivery.
 As with all things in life, the changes aren't perfect the first time around, and adapting is essential.
 Each round of change, however small, ultimately improves the system.